 In a nutshell, find a soft light coming from the side.
 Hard, contrasty light (direct sun) is the enemy of successful people shots.
 Overhead it causes dark eye sockets and unwanted textures on the face.
 Full on the face gives squinty eyes as the subject finds the light too bright to look into.
 Both positions give nasty, hard, and unflattering shadows.
 And make sure there are no streaks of hard light and shadow across the face.

 This high contrast between the light and dark parts becomes too great for the image recorder in your camera to handle, so the bright bits white out, losing detail, and dark bits go too dark, ditto.
 If you try to compensate on one side, the other becomes even worse.
 Professionals have special reflectors and diffusers for light management, but there are other ways.

 How to control light direction

 As it’s hard to shift the sun, shift the subject.
-The idea is to stop direct light striking the model, so find a shady area, under a porch, tree, beside of a house, where the sun is no longer directly involved.
+The idea is to stop direct light from striking the model, so find a shady area—under a porch, tree, beside of a house—where the sun is no longer directly involved.
 The light will still have direction, but now is much softer and more flattering.
 Another idea, if the sun’s not overhead, is to turn the subject’s back to it.
 This is bit more dangerous as sunlight in the lens causes flare, with loss of contrast and colour, so make sure there is no direct sunlight into the lens.

 Now the model’s face may be a bit too dark, and to overcome that your camera could well have a backlight compensation setting on it.
 This opens up the lens a stop or so to let more light in.
 If not, find the exposure compensation control (read the handbook!) and add a stop of exposure yourself.
 The rewards can include a nice halo around your subject’s head.
 But many problems are solved if there are clouds around.
 These are great light softeners, and if it’s a partly cloudy day, you’re in luck.